LedoKun/028-simple-queue-system/README.md

   the main operator/signage modules.

 Modern browsers continue to load the original ES modules, while legacy ones fall back to the transpiled output without additional configuration.
+Running `npm run build:assets` rebuilds both the CSS and the legacy JS in one command (matching the GitHub workflow).

 ### Deployment